What Causes Narcolepsy and How to Spot It in Time

 Narcolepsy occurs when the brain lacks a vital chemical called hypocretin which is in charge of the already mentioned sleep and wake cycle.
 We tried to put narcolepsy under a microscope to see what causes it and what symptoms you need to be on a lookout for.

 Medical definition of narcolepsy

-People who have narcolepsy don’t cycle through the stages in an orderly fashion, but rather move randomly skipping some of them.
+People who have narcolepsy don’t cycle through these stages in an orderly fashion, but rather move randomly skipping some of them.
 Some can find themselves in a REM stage right after they doze off.
 They might even experience REM-stage related muscle weakness when they are fully awake.
-Narcolepsy disrupts the boundaries between sleeping and waking—people’s dreams may cross over into the reality and they see hallucinations when they fall asleep or, on the contrary, have just woken up.
+Narcolepsy disrupts the boundaries between sleeping and waking—people’s dreams may cross over into reality and they see hallucinations when they fall asleep or, on the contrary, have just woken up.

 More than 150,000 people are affected by this condition in the United States alone, according to the National Institutes of Health.
 And the numbers go up from there.

 Narcolepsy is believed to be an autoimmune neurological disease because it’s caused by a false response from our immune system.
 Initially, our immunity is designed to protect our health by keeping uninvited guests, like infections and viruses at bay.
 But in this case, it mistakenly attacks the part of the brain responsible for producing hypocretin (a chemical that is in control of sleep and wakefulness states).
 Narcolepsy is usually characterized by a significant lack of this chemical in the brain.
 And the fact that it is still not evident what’s causing this shortage led researchers from Stanford to believe that they were dealing with an autoimmune condition.